aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldindexformat/_index.md

 public class FieldIndexFormat
 ```

-A utility class providing constants.
 Specifies the formatting for the [FieldIndex](../../com.aspose.words/fieldindex) fields in a document.
 ## Fields

 | Field | Description |